GMOD/Apollo/docs/Quick_start_guide.md

     cp sample_canned_comments.xml canned_comments.xml
     ./apollo deploy

 If there are any errors during this build step, you can check setup.log.
 See the [troubleshooting guide](Troubleshooting.md) for common issues.
+Additional options are detailed in our [configuration guide](Configure.md).

 #### Initialize Web Apollo logins and permissions